Blueberry Pancake Oatmeal Recipe

 - ¼ cup buttermilk (plus more for garnish if you'd like)

-Drizzle each serving with about a tablespoon of buttermilk and one of maple syrup or put the buttermilk and syrup on the table so your family members can adjust sourness and sweetness for themselves.
-Today I chose the second option.
-Big mistake!
-Sticky fingers, sticky face, sticky shirt…and that was me.
-You should have seen J!
+- Drizzle each serving with about a tablespoon of buttermilk and one of maple syrup or put the buttermilk and syrup on the table so your family members can adjust for themselves.

 *You can make this with any kind of oatmeal.
 Cook according to package directions, adding the dried fruit when you add the oatmeal.
 Then add buttermilk and syrup.
 Stir.
 Serve.

 **I prefer using dried berries because I don't like the weird purply color the oatmeal takes on if you use fresh or frozen.
 But since blueberry pancakes sometimes have that weird color, you have my blessing to use whatever style blueberry you've got.
 Add frozen berries to the boiling water.
 Wait until it comes back to the boil before adding the oatmeal.
 Add fresh ones when the oatmeal has about 3 minutes left of cooking time.

 14 Responses to “Blueberry Pancake Oatmeal Recipe”

 - the little kitchen » Blueberry Muffins and a Google+ Video